 Incentive Plan Proposal.
-Our board of directors, upon the recommendation of the compensation committee, approved the incentive plan and its submission to our stockholders.
+Our board of directors, upon the recommendation of the compensation and stock option committee, which we refer to as our "compensation committee," approved the incentive plan and its submission to our stockholders.
 We are asking our stockholders to approve an incentive plan that would combine, amend and restate our existing stock option plans.
 We are proposing this new equity incentive compensation plan at this time in order, among other things, to ensure that our equity compensation arrangements are governed by a uniform set of terms and provisions.
 The number of shares available for issuance under the incentive plan has not increased and is the same as the total number of shares available for issuance under our two existing stock option plans.
 The purpose of the incentive plan is to further the interests of CXP and our stockholders by providing incentives in the form of awards to key employees and nonemployee directors who can contribute materially to the success and profitability of CXP and our affiliates.
-See "Proposals Two, Three, Four, Five, Six, Seven, Eight and Nine: Governance Proposals, Authorized Capital Increase Proposal, Name Change Proposal, Stockholders' Rights Plan Proposal and Incentive Plan Proposal - Incentive Plan Proposal."
+See "Proposals Two, Three, Four, Five, Six, Seven, Eight and Nine: Governance Proposals, Authorized Capital Increase Proposal, Name Change Proposal, Stockholders' Rights Plan Proposal and Incentive Plan Proposal."
 Our board of directors recommends that you vote "For" approval of the incentive plan proposal.